ashutoshmjain/gita/src/knower.md

 ---

-At the same time, from neurobiology standpoint, "I" is seen as consciousness - capacity to perceive things.
-If I fainted - the doctor would call me unconscious - wouldn't he?
-But ONE in me is stil breathing.
-My gut is still functioining.
-Consciousness, in medicinal realm, is strictly limited to functioning sensory apparatus and awareness ("I").
-This is not to blame medical field or to look down upon them.
-Experimental obsservation of the seat of cognition itself is so hard that there is presumably no attempt to look at the harder problem - who is the consumer of the cognitive feed.
-We can't conclusively reach "I" - the "ONE" is almost impossible to comprehend.

 In the Eastern philosphies, same "I" is seen as the root of all problems - the ego.
 The Sanskrit word for "I" is sementically neutral and accurate - "Ahmkara" - which literally means birth of "I" as a separate entity from the ocean of consciousness.
 YOu can call it - "I making machine".